stpica/Personal-Website/content/authors/admin/_index.md

   - course: Master in Economics and Finance
     institution: CEMFI
     year: 2016
-  - course: Laurea Magistralis in Economics and Finance
+  - course: Laurea in Economics and Finance
     institution: University of Naples “Federico II”
     year: 2014
+  # - course: Laurea Magistralis in Economics and Finance
+  #   institution: University of Naples “Federico II”
+  #   year: 2014
   # - course: Laurea Triennale in Economia e Commercio
     # institution: University of Naples “Federico II”
     # year: 2012